eBay/tsv-utils/README.md

 $ dub run tsv-utils-dlang
 ```

 The `dub run` commands compiles all the tools.
 Use a command like `dub run tsv-utils-dlang -- --compiler=ldc2` to use a different compiler.
 The executables are written to a DUB package repository directory.
 For example: `~/.dub/packages/tsv-utils-dlang-1.0.2/bin`.
 Add the executables to the PATH.
-As an alternative, you can clone the repository and run as follows:
+As an alternative, clone the repository and run as follows:
 ```
 $ git clone https://github.com/eBay/tsv-utils-dlang.git
 $ dub add-local tsv-utils-dlang